Salvo-kun/a-star/README.md

 - 0 for Module hash
 - 1 for Multiplicative hash (suggested)

-To choose the output file use `-o OUTPUT_FILE`, if not specified the default is stdout
+To choose the output file use `-o OUTPUT_FILE`, if not specified the program does not save the path (if any), which is useful for plotting the graph

 To choose the number of threads used by the parallel A* use `-t NUMBER_OF_THREADS`

+To produce verbose output use `-v` option

 Run `./bin/aStar --help` and `./bin/aStar --usage` in the root folder of the project to get additional info about it.